cozy/cozy-flagship-app/src/app/domain/osReceive/nomenclature.md

 * OsReceiveApi: provides methods for cozy-intent in order to communicate with a webapp, both input and output.
 It is closely linked to the OsReceiveState
 * OsReceiveData: low-level service that will handle incoming files from Native OS
 * OsReceiveNetwork: provides methods to communicate with cozy-stack, namely to get cozy-apps manifests and to upload files
-* OsReceiveStatus: detects how the app was opened or resumed, eg. with or without a file to upload.
-It is necessary to have this check before receiving the actual files because it's much faster and we want to react to it as soon as possible

 ### Components
 * OsReceiveProvider: main component that handles and orchestrates the whole feature, linking low-level services to native views and webapp views.
 It is heavily state based (useReducer) and reacts to events in a crucial way for the user flow